 If you’ve experienced delayed flights from Toulouse Airport, the first thing that you need to remember is that the airline is actually required to provide food and refreshments while you wait.
 For longer delays, they should provide free accommodation, as well as transportation to and from your hotel.

-Under EC 261, if you encounter Toulouse Airport canceled flights, the airline is obligated to provide you with proper care while you wait.
-If you still wish to traveling, the airline is also obligated to offer you an alternative flight to your intended destination.
+Under EC 261 (as well as UK 261), if you encounter Toulouse Airport cancelled flights, the airline is obligated to provide you with proper care while you wait.
+If you still wish to travel, the airline is also obligated to offer you an alternative flight to your intended destination.

 Remember that you will never have to pay extra for a replacement flight, even if they upgrade you.